Think about how powerful it is to be heard. It’s equally powerful to have good listening skills.

 Now think about a time when you had something to say, but you didn’t get that level of attention.

 The other person was distracted or disinterested, and you felt ignored, diminished, and inconsequential.

-Unfortunately, the art of being a good listener is becoming more and more of a lost art.
+Unfortunately, being a good listener is becoming more and more of a lost art.
 Face to face and even phone conversations are no longer the primary way we communicate.

-The gatekeepers of our interactions are the computer and cell phone where we email or text in terse, abbreviated, and frequently misunderstood communiques.
+The gatekeepers of our interactions are our computers and cell phones where we email or text in terse, abbreviated, and frequently misunderstood communique.

 When we do have in-person conversations, these same devices steal our attention the minute we hear a ding.
-It's nearly impossible to be a good listener when you're on constant alert for some other more important message coming in to distract you.
+It’s nearly impossible to be a good listener when you’re on constant alert for some other more important message that distracts you.